These fact sheets provide facts, figures and the context for a number of much-discussed issues surrounding the UvA's organisation and management.

 Participation in decision-making at the UvA

-The UvA’s Executive Board works closely with the formal central representative advisory councils.
-In addition, an important role within the faculties is reserved for the faculty representative advisory councils and the boards of studies. ...Read more
+The UvA’s Executive Board works closely with the central representative advisory bodies.
+In addition, an important role within the faculties is reserved for the faculty representative advisory bodies and the Programme Committees.
+Moreover, ...Read more

 The UvA’s goals with respect to the city campuses

 The University of Amsterdam is in the process of clustering its real estate and reducing the number of buildings used for teaching and research from 85 to four city campuses.
 The UvA undertook this project about fifteen years ago on account of ...Read more

 At the end of March, 2015, a total of 5,484 lecturers and researchers were aligned to the UvA.
 This joint figure includes permanent and temporary academic staff.
 The Executive Board has explicitly stated that an imbalance has occurred in recent ...Read more